RLuckom/raphaelluckom.com/terraform/sites/raphaelluckom.com/posts/language_interaction_system_design.md

 _assertion of lived experience_.
 In an encounter between a disabled person and a non-disabled person[^1], there is a simple _fact of difference_.
-When you perceive yourself to be on the "strong side" of that--being the non-disabled person interacting with a disabled person--if you've been socialized in the Western humanist tradition which asserts that all people are fundamentally equal--it's natural to experience that fact of difference as cognitive dissonance and to be made uncomfortable by it.
+When you perceive yourself to be on the "strong side" of that--being the non-disabled person interacting with a disabled person--if you've been socialized in the Western humanist tradition which asserts that all people are fundamentally equal[^2]--it's natural to experience that fact of difference as cognitive dissonance and to be made uncomfortable by it.
 That's no bad thing--in fact, it's one of the signs of a working moral compass that one feels discomfort when one enounters unfairness in the world.
 In some cases the unfairness is human-created and has a human solution--what Ms. Couture describes as "just [equity issues]," like making sure subway stations have elevators.
 But there is also another sentiment in what she says: "I can't extract it from what I am...it's not an accessory."
-That is, the "strong side discomfort" in an interaction--the feeling that you're interacting with someone who has been unjustly deprived of something that you possess--tries to resolve itself through a kind of panicked reflexive redistribution--to quickly reach for a "you're so brave" or an "I don't think of you as disabled" that intends to symbolically rebalance the interaction and alleviate the observer's feeling of discomfort.
+That is, the "strong side discomfort" in an interaction--the feeling that you're interacting with someone who has been unfairly deprived of something that you possess--tries to resolve itself through a kind of panicked reflexive redistribution--to quickly reach for a "you're so brave" or an "I don't think of you as disabled" that intends to symbolically rebalance the interaction and alleviate the observer's feeling of discomfort.
 But because this rebalancing is _only_ symbolic, and offers no meaningful help to the person perceived to be on the "weak side" of the interaction, it is often described as